 The cape's always-elegant image could also have something to do with its place in the superhero wardrobe.
 Superman is probably the most recognizable cape wearer in North American pop culture, but his outerwear is said to be modeled after Zorro, the legendary Spanish superhero figure.
 Zorro's cape may be based on the literary genre capa y espada, usually translated as "cloak and dagger."

-The look apparently appealed to generations of comic book readers and movie fans, because popular characters ranging from Batman and Wonder Woman to Thor still count on capes to keep them warm while fighting evil.
-Heck, even the King (that’s Elvis Presley for our younger readers) started wearing a cape over his jumpsuit on stage at the suggestion of his wife, Priscilla.
+The look apparently appealed to generations of comic book readers and movie fans, because popular characters ranging from Batman and Wonder Woman to Captain America still count on capes to keep them warm while fighting evil.
+Heck, even the King (that's Elvis Presley for our younger readers) started wearing a cape over his jumpsuit on stage at the suggestion of his wife, Priscilla.

 Fortunately, the cape's appeal is not lost on current fashion designers, ensuring that its romantic appeal and rock-n-roll swagger live on in modern wardrobes.
 Even if your style is more Little Red Riding Hood than Roman soldier, it's easy to see why we still love the versatile cape.